-- EU MR1 Market risk under the standardised approach - EU MRA Qualitative disclosure related to market risk - EU IRRBBA Qualitative information on interest rate risk of non-trading book activities - EU IRRBB1 Interest rate risks of non-trading book activities
+- EU MR1 Market risk under the standardised approach - EU IRRBBA Qualitative information on interest rate risk of non-trading book activities - EU IRRBB1 Interest rate risks of non-trading book activities

 Liquidity risk

 Liquidity risk is the risk of losses resulting from higher financing costs for the Group, from the Group being unable to fulfil its payment obligations or from the Group being unable to maintain its business model due to insufficient financing.
 Liquidity risk also includes the funding risk associated with the issuance of bonds and subordinated debt.